EmiStew14/whats-the-weather-like/README.md

 # whats-the-weather-like

 ## Purpose
 A website that offers info from different weather API servers to display 5 day forecast weather updates, and the current weather temperature, humidity and windspeed.
+Also with the feature of clicking previous searches and calling back to their weather outputs

 ## Built With
 * HTML